GB Health and Wellbeing Week Set for 17-21 October

 Wellbeing at work encompasses physical, mental and social health.
 Employees that are considered ‘well’ in these areas (i.e. physically and mentally able), are more likely to contribute in the workplace and be more engaged at work.
 Responsibility for health and wellbeing at work belongs to both employers and employees.

 There are plenty of opportunities for people to get involved in activities over the course of the week, including executive exercises, team exercises, 5 days of messaging, collecting data on improvements, and sharing best practices.
-For more information on these activities visit the Health and Wellbeing website.

 An online resources page that offers free, downloadable material from some of the week’s founding members is also available here.
 Information about musculoskeletal disorders includes a TfL document on lower back pain and the importance of good posture, while a Skanska poster shows how the company categorises various job roles in order to keep its staff safe.